Migrating flora

 Participatory science

 "Crisp, clear and solid results", says Vincent Devictor.
 The researcher fromMontpellier's Institut des sciences de l'évolution took part in this vast study, carried out thanks in particular to the Vigie-Flore participatory science program.
 Amateur or professional botanists sample wild flora in the four corners of France and share their observations with the Museum national d'Histoire naturelle.
 An avalanche of precious data for researchers. " In all, 320 volunteer observers have monitored over 3,000 sites every year for 9 years, using a standardized observation protocol," explains Vincent Devictor.
-A total of 2,500 plant species were monitored in different environments - urban, agricultural, forest or grassland - out of the 6,000 plant species found in mainland France.
+As a result, 2,500 plant species were monitored on the plains in different environments - urban, agricultural, forest or grassland - out of the 6,000 plant species found in mainland France.

 Preferred temperature